top of page

 • appropriate range of motion for your joints

-• exercises that build stability around hips, knees, shoulders, and spine
+• exercise that builds stability around hips, knees, shoulders, and spine

-• smart modifications that reduce unnecessary joint stress
+• smart modification that reduces unnecessary joint stress

 • personalized progression of load and volume